sudo apt-get update # sudo apt-get install apache2

 DirectoryIndex index.php index.html index.cgi index.pl index.php index.xhtml index.htm

 It is very likely that we will need to use some of the available php modules and libraries.
-We don’t have to install all of them, but we can check which are available by executing:
+We do not have to install all of them, but we can check which are available by executing:

 # apt-cache search php5-

 This will list all possible modules and libraries.
 For example, in order to install the APC module we need to run:

 # sudo apt-get install php5-apc

 This concludes the LAMP installation.
 Now we can create test file and put it in our web root directory.
 We should create file with the following content:

 If we point our web browser to our web server and that file, we should get basic report of our PHP installation and about modules and libraries included.
 Now we have fully functional LAMP server where we can host a lot of websites and databases.
 We have become one of the millions members of the LAMP family.